It's been a very good year for stoners in Canada.

 Trudeau has said he doesn't expect legalization to be a big cash grab for the government, but rather wants revenue from its sale to go toward addiction and support programs.

-In short, we really need JT and his team to weigh in on this stuff soon because it's a goddamn clusterfuck as it stands.
+In short, we really need JT and his team to weigh in on this stuff soon because it's a goddamn clusterfuck.

 Vancouver's Grey Market and Dispensaries

 Vancouver is ground zero for weed in Canada.
-This summer, city council took steps toward regulating the 120 or so dispensaries that exist by making them apply for city-issued licenses at a cost of $30,000 for retail shops and $1,000 for Compassion Clubs.
+This summer, city council took steps toward regulating the 120 or so dispensaries that exist by making them apply for city-issued licenses at a cost of $30,000 [$21,000 USD] for retail shops and $1,000 [$700 USD] for Compassion Clubs.

-Approved spaces will not be able to operate within 300 metres of schools, community centres, or other dispensaries.
+Approved spaces will not be able to operate within 300 meters [1,000 feet] of schools, community centers, or other dispensaries.
 So far, only 11 of the 176 applications submitted have been approved.

-With legalization on the horizon, there's been an influx of dispensaries in Toronto (it's estimated there are around 40 here right now.)
+With legalization on the horizon, there's been an influx of dispensaries in Toronto (it's estimated there are around 40 there right now.)

 "We cannot lose any more young people to senseless overdoses," they said, before later acknowledging that they were completely wrong.